wp-plugins/wp-fastest-cache/readme.txt

 == Changelog ==

+= 0.8.2.0 =
+* warning of regular expression is too large has been added
+* [FEATURE] to be able to choose specific time
+* js and css merging is not beta anymore

 = 0.8.1.9 =
 * to delete cachen when page is edited or published
 * warning of DONOTCACHEPAGE has been added